Golden Virginia hand rolling tobacco no longer to be made in England.

 Puritane e-cigarettes are “filled and packed in the UK” and the e-cigarettes themselves I assume made in China, whilst the liquid is made in mainland Europe.
 The company belongs to Fontem Ventures of the Netherlands which is part of Imperial Tobacco (although strangely this is not mentioned anywhere on their website).
 It says on their website “Skilfully designed and expertly created in the UK, Puritane e-cigarettes are developed by industry specialists to deliver a smooth taste tailored specifically to the British palette” which to my mind implies UK manufacture but that is not the case; they are only filled and packed in the UK – https://uk.puritane.eu/united-kingdom/home

-Vype e-cigarettes, like most others are made in China, but their e-liquid is made in the UK.
+Vype (or Vuse) e-cigarettes, like most others are made in China, but their e-liquid is made in the UK or the USA.
 Vype / Nicoventures is part of British American Tobacco (BAT) – https://uk.govype.com

 There are plenty more e-liquids that are made in the UK but I do not know of any UK made vaporisers (actual e-cigarttes) except the Odyssey e-cigarettes mentioned above.